CloudLabs-MOC/CloudLabs-SEED/Network Security/Firewall/Firewall.md

 In the code above, Line shows, inside the kernel, how to convert an IP address in the dotted decimal format (i.e., a string, such as1.2.3.4) to a 32-bit binary (0x01020304), so it can be compared with the binary number stored inside packets.
-LineÀcompares the destination IP address and port number with the values in our specified rule.
-If they match the rule, theNFDROPwill be returned tonetfilter, which will drop the packet.
-Otherwise, theNFACCEPTwill be returned, andnetfilterwill let the packet continue its journey (NFACCEPTonly means that the packet is accepted by this hook function; it may still be dropped by other hook functions).
+Line À compares the destination IP address and port number with the values in our specified rule.
+If they match the rule, the NFDROP will be returned to netfilter, which will drop the packet.
+Otherwise, the NFACCEPT will be returned, and netfilter will let the packet continue its journey (NFACCEPT only means that the packet is accepted by this hook function; it may still be dropped by other hook functions).

 Tasks.
-The complete sample code is calledseedFilter.c, which is included in the lab setup files (inside theFiles/packet_filterfolder).
+The complete sample code is called seedFilter.c, which is included in the lab setup files (inside theFiles/packet_filterfolder).
 Please do the following tasks (do each of them separately):

-1. Compile the sample code using the providedMakefile.
+1. Compile the sample code using the provided Make file.
 Load it into the kernel, and demonstrate that the firewall is working as expected.
 You can use the following command to generate UDP packets to8.8.8.8, which is Google’s DNS server.
 If your firewall works, your request will be blocked;
     otherwise, you will get a response.
     dig @8.8.8.8 [http://www.example.com](http://www.example.com)
-2. Hook theprintInfofunction to all of thenetfilterhooks.
+2. Hook the print Info function to all of the net filter hooks.
 Here are the macros of the hook numbers.
 Using your experiment results to help explain at what condition will each of the hook function be invoked.
     NF_INET_PRE_ROUTING